 Are you looking for the perfect wine tour?

 5/5 ⭐️ Rating on Viator 3.5 hours total ⏳

 1. Château la Coste, Provence

 Located 25 minutes from Aix-en-Provence in the Provencal village of Le Puy-Sainte-Réparade, Château la Coste sits right on 500 beautiful acres of Provencal landscape.

 This winery aims to protect and preserve the soil and natural resources it uses to create its blend of wines.

 Which makes for some great wines and of course excellent wine tasting.

 In 2009, the wine was given the French organic label “AB”.
 This is in recognition of its respect to the land and the methods it uses that harmonize its natural resources.

-You are also able to can enjoy the contemporary art and architecture of various artists by walking along the hills and valleys throughout the entire compound.
+You can also enjoy the contemporary art and architecture of various artists by walking along the hills and valleys throughout the entire compound.